-The Kalamazoo Bicycle Club’s 2017 Ride Season begins on Monday, March 13, when daylight saving time begins, and continues through November 1, just before daylight saving time ends.
+The Kalamazoo Bicycle Club’s 2018 Ride Season begins on Monday, March 12, when daylight saving time begins, and continues through October 31 (Halloween!), the Wednesday before daylight saving time ends.
 Attendance at early and late season rides is likely to be more sparse than in mid-summer, and ride leaders may or may not be available for all rides.

 You must wear a helmet to participate in a Club Ride.